wevote/WeVoteServer/README_API_INSTALL.md

     python manage.py createsuperuser

-## Sample data and the GOOGLE_CIVIC_API_KEY
+## Sample data
 Sample data is provided.
-You can load this data by clicking the "Import Test Data" link on this page (in the "Maintenance" section):
+Go here:

     http://localhost:8000/admin

+Find the "Import Test Data" link (in the "Maintenance" section), and click it.
+This initial import can take 2-3 minutes.

+### Google Civic
-If you need to retrieve fresh ballot data, you will need to sign up for a Google Civic API key:
+In order to retrieve fresh ballot data, you will need to sign up for a Google Civic API key:

   - Go here:  https://console.developers.google.com/projectselector/apis/credentials?pli=1
   - Create a new project